forkcms/documentation/module guide/templates.md

 ## Options

-Templates have two programming techniques.
-The first are options.
-They work just the same as an if-statement, except the only thing you can check is: Is a variable set, or not set.
+Templates support two common programming techniques.
+The first is **options**.
+Options work just the same as an if-statement, except the only thing you can check for is whether a variable is set or not set.

 In our example above we check if the variable widgetMiniBlogRecentPosts isset.
-If so, the code between the options is show.
-Else, it's not shown!
+If so, the code between the options is shown.
+Otherwise it's not!

-You add the “Else” yourself by reversing the same option with an exclamation mark.
-This way you can add some kind of error message.
+You can add the “Else” by reversing the same option with an exclamation mark.
+This way you can add an error message or perhaps an alternate piece of data.

 > **!isset()**
-> The evaluation of an option doesn't work the same as the “isset” function in php.
+> The evaluation of an option doesn't work the same as the “isset” function in PHP.
 An option is FALSE when the variable is:
 > an empty string, 0 (string or integer), NULL, FALSE (boolean), an empty array.

 ## Iterations

-The second programming technique your can use in templates are iterations.
-With iterations, you can walk all the items of an array.
-This example prints all the title fields of an array.
+The second programming technique you can use in templates is iterations.
+With iterations, you can loop through all items of an array.
+This example prints all of the title fields of an array:

 ```
 {iteration:widgetMiniBlogRecentPosts}